ltieman/based/README.md

 class TestGetSchema(TestPostSchema, GetSchema):
     pass

-#this is the new CrudClass
+# this is the new CrudClass
 class TestCrud(BaseCrud):
     model = TestsTable

     def get(cls,
             session: Session,
-            id: int) ->BaseModel:
+            id: int) -> BaseModel:
-        #I could do all sorts of things in here now
+        # I could do all sorts of things in here now
         return super().get(session=session, id=id)

-#add the new crud class to the constructor instead of the SQLAlchemy Table
+# add the new crud class to the constructor instead of the SQLAlchemy Table
 class TestView(BaseBuildView):
-    #replace
+    # replace
-    #model = TestTable
+    # model = TestTable
-    #with
+    # with
-    component = TestCrud
+    crud_class = TestCrud

     get_schema = TestGetSchema
     post_schema = TestPostSchema
     patch_schema = TestPostSchema